 The airplane manufacturer Boeing has successfully tested Neste's Winter Grade Renewable Fuel as a component of aviation fuel.
 The testing took place in the U.S. using a Boeing 787 Dreamliner.
 15% of the fuel used in one of the plane's two engines was Neste Winter Grade Renewable fuel.
 The airplane performed as designed with the renewable fuel blend, just as it does with fossil jet fuel.

 Neste Winter Grade Renewable Fuel is currently waiting for ASTM (American Society for Testing and Materials) approval for use as an aviation fuel.

-Specially produced Neste Renewable Jet Fuel commercially tested
+Specially produced Neste MY Renewable Jet commercially tested

 Excellent engine performance